-Our industry partners offer the five essential characteristics of cloud computing: Ubiquitous network access, resource polling, on-demand self-service, rapid elasticity, and measured service.
-This means you can access your infrastructure over the Internet through any web browser, infrastructure can be quickly provided to you or scaled back, and the providers monitor your usage and charge you accordingly.
+Our industry partners offer the five essential characteristics of cloud computing: Ever-present network access, resource polling, on-demand self-service, rapid elasticity, and measured service.
+This means you can access your infrastructure over the Internet through any web browser.
+Infrastructure can be quickly provided to you or scaled back, and the providers monitor your usage and charge you accordingly.

 Available to all government customers

 In addition to being available to federal customers, the IaaS BPA is also open to state, and local governments through the Cooperative Purchasing Program.

 • The IaaS BPA makes it easy to place an order using a Task Order